 Program Overview:

-Join in some unforgettable outdoor experiences in Wilderness Exploration Weeks (WEW) program!
+Join in some unforgettable outdoor experiences in the Wilderness Exploration Weeks (WEW) program!
 You’ll start off at CedarS, practicing your outdoor cooking, fire building, lashing, and canoeing skills.
-On the first week, you’ll head out on a three-day canoe trip on Current River in Southern Missouri where you’ll get to camp out along the way.
-For the second week, campers will go to Horseshoe Canyon Ranch in Jasper, Arkansas to enjoy hiking and some of the best rock climbing in the Midwest.
-An AMGA certified guide will oversee the day of climbing.
+During week 1, you’ll head out on a three-day canoe trip on Current River in Southern Missouri where you’ll get to camp out along the way.
+Week 2, campers will go to Horseshoe Canyon Ranch in Jasper, Arkansas to enjoy hiking and some of the best rock-climbing in the Midwest.
+An AMGA certified guide will oversee all climbing activities.

-CedarS will be the home base where you'll return for hymn sings, Sunday School, laundry, cable ski, waterslide and more!
-The loving and nurturing atmosphere of CedarS is the perfect place to learn, grow, and have a fun and exciting camp experience.
+CedarS will be the home base where you'll return for hymn sings, Sunday School, laundry, cable ski, waterslide, and more!
+The loving and nurturing atmosphere of WEW is the perfect place to learn, grow, and have a fun (and exciting experiences).

 Here's a sample program schedule- subject to change: